hopeine/Microsoft-Office-2010-2013-and-2016-on-Linux/README.md

 - Wingdings
 - Webdings
 - etc.
+-
+### Right-clicking in a document results flickering.
+- Maybe because you're on Wayland.

 ## Current Issue
 These are the issues I'm currently having:

-- Right-clicking in a document results flickering.
 - PowerPoint 2010 doesn't work, so does the 2013 and 2016 with the error "There's not enough memory or system resources to start PowerPoint".
 - Office 2013 and 2016 doesn't run as smooth as Office 2010.